2010 European Grand Prix: Practice

 Per the regulations for the 2010 season, three practice sessions were held, two 90-minute sessions on Friday morning and afternoon and another 60-minute session on Saturday morning.
 Conditions were hot and sunny for the Friday practice sessions.
 Several drivers went off the track due to the track being dusty.
-Nico Rosberg recorded the first session's fastest lap with a time of 1 minute and 41.175 seconds, ahead of McLaren teammates Hamilton and Button.
+Nico Rosberg recorded the first session's fastest lap with a time of 1:41.175, ahead of McLaren teammates Hamilton and Button.
 Robert Kubica, Massa, Vettel, Webber, Michael Schumacher, Alonso and Rubens Barrichello rounded out the session's top-ten drivers.
 Bruno Senna's left-side view mirror became detached from his Hispania F110, which grazed his helmet, and was run over by Sébastien Buemi heading into turn 12, which caused the session to be stopped to allow marshals to clear the track of debris.

-In the second practice session, Alonso set the fastest lap of the day with a time of 1:39.283; Red Bull drivers Vettel and Webber finished with the second and third-fastest times.
-Rosberg was fourth, ahead of Hamilton and Kubica.
-Massa, Adrian Sutil, Button and Barrichello followed in the top-ten.
+In the second practice session, Alonso set the day's fastest lap of 1:39.283; Red Bull drivers Vettel and Webber finished with the second and third-fastest times.
+Rosberg, Hamilton, Kubica, Massa, Adrian Sutil, Button and Barrichello followed in the top-ten.
 Massa caused the session to be disrupted after spinning in the fourth corner and narrowly avoided making contact with a barrier.
 The session was stopped to allow Massa's car to be removed from the centre of the track for transport to the pit lane.
-Timo Glock's lost the use of his car's fifth gear and pulled over to the side of the track at turn twelve to prematurely end his running.
+Timo Glock's lost the use of his car's fifth gear and pulled over to the side of the track at turn 12 to prematurely end his running.
 Vitaly Petrov spun at the exit of turn 14 and reversed his car to rejoin the circuit, avoiding the need for a red-flag.
 Vettel was the fastest driver in the final practice session with a lap of 1:38.052; Webber was third-fastest.
 Kubica separated the two Red Bull drivers in second, with Sutil fourth.
 Alonso, Barrichello, Vitantonio Liuzzi, Massa, Button and Hamilton rounded out the top ten.